mariahgaoiran/mariahgaoiran.github.io/essays/CSReleaseNotes.md

 Aside from that, the only other issue appeared when I altered the removing topic function on a study session's detail page.
 I was having difficulty passing the value of the topic to be removed back and forth between the HTML and JavaScript.
 Once I understood that the id of the HTML icon tag could be set by and called by JavaScript, I had an easy method for passing the value between them.

-# Future Release Updates (1.16.17 - 2.1.17)
+# Future Release Updates (2.1.17 - 2.15.17)

 ### My Page
- - Courses in the bio will be editable and deletable
+ - Add or edit the bio beyond just interests
- - Invalid image paths will result in a default photo
- - Data validation in the "Interests" field to account for special characters

 ### Groups
- - Private and public group system
- - Invitation system for adding group members
+ - Visibility: groups will be public or private

+### Notifications
- - Quick creation of study sessions with all group members
+ - Notification system for upcoming study sessions or group invites
- - Posts in group page

-### Sessions
+### Additional Settings
- - Past sessions automatically deleted
+ - Change tutorial toggle location
- - Sessions displayed as cards instead of a table
+ - Contact a user
- - Searches are case-insensitive and not limited to a single field